Ego Depletion: What It Is And How To Prevent It

 Get Enough Sleep

 Have you ever noticed that you seem to have more willpower early in the day?
 That's true for most people, and the reason might be that sleep resets willpower.
-Getting the right amount of sleep can make you more resistant to giving in to your unhealthy urges.
+Getting the right amount of sleep can help you resist giving in to unhealthy urges.

 Since blood glucose can affect your energy level, you can decrease your susceptibility to ego depletion by keeping your blood sugar at a steady level.
 You can do this by eating small meals at evenly spaced intervals throughout the day.